0x-Cozy/Otter/README.md

 - `parseChunkedBlobHeader()` - reads the header from the blob to get pricing info, module type, chunk count
 - `extractEncryptedChunks()` - pulls out the encrypted chunks from the blob data
 - `dechunk()` - decrypts and reassembles all the chunks back into the original data
-- `encryptAndChunk()` - takes your image/data and encrypts it into chunks with the pricing policy you set in header
+- `encryptAndChunk()` - takes your image/data and encrypts it into chunks with the pricing policy you set